 Approximately 80 percent of the general population will experience back pain at one time or another, but among runners, it’s more like 80 or 90 percent.
 Why is that?
 This is because running puts a huge amount of stress on the spine, not to mention four times the body weight on each leg.
-While running will strengthen the lower back, it doesn’t help those abs.
+While running will strengthen the core, it doesn’t help the lower back.
 This will cause a vertebral misalignment that will increase the possibility that runners will eventually end up with back pain or herniated discs.

 What Causes Low Back Pain?

 There are many causes of low back pain, everything from kidney stones to degenerative arthritis, muscle imbalances, and subluxations.
 There are more serious issues, such as tumors, infection of the spine and others, but those are fairly rare.

 Most of the time, back pain is due to strains, sprains, subluxations, and bulging or herniated discs.
 Sciatica is another source of pain, but sciatica is usually felt as a pain lower down on one side of the buttocks and down the back of the leg, not necessarily across the lower back or near the tailbone.

 Sciatica is sometimes caused by a herniated disc, however.
 While most people will feel this pain on one side, it is not unheard of to feel pain radiating down the back of both legs.
 You might have wondered if running is good for sciatica.
 Unfortunately, running will only make your sciatica worse until you address the problem causing the sciatica with your chiropractor.